2025 Scholarship Recipient

 2023 Scholarship Recipient

-Congratulations to this year’s Linemen of POCo Scholarship winner, Jed Draper, a senior graduating from Selkirk High School.
+Jed Draper, the 2023 Linemen of POCo Scholarship recipient graduated from Selkirk High School.
 He is a five-time Scholar Athlete, having played varsity baseball and basketball as well as club baseball for two years.

 Draper has dreamt of life in the trades for some time, but landed on the decision to become a lineman following in the footsteps of his grandpa, who was a lineman for 30 years.
 Jed loves working with his hands and is always up for a challenge.
 He has worked as a ground keeper for the Spokane Indians, logged, and worked on a farm.